clinton825/Final-Year-Project/README.md

    - Toggling between grid and list layouts
    - Showing/hiding specific widgets (Projects, Activity, Stats)
    - Untracking projects you no longer want to follow
+10. Add, edit, and delete notes for your tracked projects:
+    - Click the notes section on any tracked project card
+    - Add new notes with the "+" button
+    - Edit existing notes by clicking the edit icon
+    - Delete notes by clicking the trash icon and confirming
+    - Notes are private and specific to each project

 ## Dashboard Features
 The personalized dashboard provides users with a customized view of their tracked projects and activities:

 - **Tracked Projects Widget**: View all projects you've chosen to track
+- **Project Notes**: Create, edit and delete private notes for each tracked project
 - **Recent Activity**: Monitor your recent interactions with the application
 - **Project Statistics**: View aggregated data about your tracked projects
 - **Customizable Layout**: Toggle between grid and list views